 Besides the waking performance of the dramatic actor, there is also the strange succession of fragmentary scenes that emerge in sleep.
 Then experience is not dominated by a pattern.
-Not only are there lacking the critical reflection and deliberate choosing that make waking consciousness reasonable, but also the preconscious activity of the censor, selecting and arranging neural demands, is carried out in a half-hearted and perfunctory manner.
-This relaxation of the censorship, however, not only accounts for the defective pattern of experience in dream-land but also explains the prependerant influence of the other determinant of conscious contents, namely, the neural demand functions.
+Not only 1/ there lacking the critical reflection and deliberate choosing that make waking consciousness reasonable, but also the preconscious activity of the censor, selecting and arranging neural demands, is carried out atxhest in a half-hearted and perfunctory manner.
+This relaxation of the censorship, however, not only accounts for the defective pattern of experience in dream-land but also explains the preponderant influence of the other Manixant xsf determinant of conscious contents, namely, the neural demand functions.
 Claims ignored during the day become effective in sleep.
-The objects and affects of the parsona and of the ego make an overt appearance and with them mingle the covert affects of the shadow and the anima attached to their incongruous objects.
+The objects and affects of the persona and of the ego make an overt appearance and with them mingle the affects of the shadow and the anima attached to their incongrous objects.

 The basic meaning of the dream is its function.
 In the animal, consciousness functions as a higher technique for the effective prosecution of biological ends.
-In man, not only does it fulfill, this purpose but also provides the center for the operations of self-constituting dramatic actor.
+In man. it not only does it fulfil this purpose but also provides the center for the operations of self-constituting dramatic actor.
 Sleep is the negation of consciousness.
-It is the opportunity needed by unconscious vital process to offset without interference the wear an' tear suffered by nerves during the busy day.
-Within this function of sleep lies the function of the dream.
-Not only have nerves their physical and chemical basis but also they contain dynamic patterns that can be restored to an easy equilibrium only through the offices of psychic representations and interplay.
-Besides restoring the organism, sleep has to knit up the ravelled sleeve of care, and it does so by adding dreams in which are met ignored cleims of neural demand functions.
+It is the offset opportunity needed by unconscious pr vital process to Arestars without interference the wear and tear suffered by nerves during the busy day.
+Batzgisterassises Within this function of sleep lies the function of the dream.
+Not only have nerves their physical and chemical basis but also they contain patterns dynamic patterns that can be restored to an easy equilibrium only through the offices of psychic representation and inter-play.
+Besides restoring the organism, sleep has to knit up the ravelled sleeve of care, and it does so by adding dreams in which are met isnored claims of neural demand functions.

-Functionally, then, the dream is a psychic flexibility that matches and complements the flexibility of neural demands.
+Functionally, then, the dream is a psychic flexibility that gs matches and complements the flexibility of neural demands.
 If consciousness is to yield to the preoccupations of the intellectual or of the dramatic actor, it cannot be simply a function of neural patterns and processes.
-Inversely, if neural demands, ignored by consciousness, are to be met without violating the liberation of the artistic, intellectual, or dramatic pattern of experience, then they find their opportunity in the dream.
+Inversely, if neural demands, isnored by consciousness, are to be met xikh:shtruding without violating the liberation of the artistic, intellectual, or dramatic pattern of experience, then they find their opportunity in the dream.